Therapists in 78702

 Licensed Professional Counselor, MA, LPC

-Accepting new clients for August 2024.
-My aim is to help you address problematic ways of thinking, feeling, and behaving by way of examining the ways in which you perceive the world around you.
+I have room for two new clients for June 2025.
+My aim is to help you address problematic ways of thinking, feeling, and behaving that increase problems with depression, anxiety, stress, and insomnia/sleep concerns.
 The goal is to assist you in reaching a position of appreciation for your genuine self (for you are the perfect you!) and an acceptance of the events that occur in your life.
 I would be honored to take part in your journey of discovering the narratives which potentially distort reality and lead to discomfort, diminished self-worth, or other barriers to attaining contentment.

-Accepting new clients for August 2024.
-My aim is to help you address problematic ways of thinking, feeling, and behaving by way of examining the ways in which you perceive the world around you.
+I have room for two new clients for June 2025.
+My aim is to help you address problematic ways of thinking, feeling, and behaving that increase problems with depression, anxiety, stress, and insomnia/sleep concerns.
 The goal is to assist you in reaching a position of appreciation for your genuine self (for you are the perfect you!) and an acceptance of the events that occur in your life.
 I would be honored to take part in your journey of discovering the narratives which potentially distort reality and lead to discomfort, diminished self-worth, or other barriers to attaining contentment.

 (737) 252-6789 View (737) 252-6789